mmistakes/made-mistakes-jekyll/_source/_posts/articles/2013-07-08-pogo-connect-smart-pen.md

 If you're a Paper addict and mostly use watercolor and pencil I think the high price of a Pogo Connect is justified.
 If you're predominantly an inker then it's probably not worth it.
 I find controlling the fountain pen to be much harder when using a Pogo Connect because it is really sensitive to pressure.
 This makes drawing smooth lines hard unless you have a steady hand and don't vary the pressure as you draw.

 It's worth noting that there appears to be a major design flaw with the internals of the pen (see below).
 From constant pressure being applied to a soldered circuit board behind the tip, it eventually breaks and ceases to work properly.
 I don't know anyone in the Paper community who has escaped this.
 But since it's the only stylus Paper supports with pressure sensitivity you'll have to decide how important that is to you.
-Buyer beware...
+Buyer beware…

 ## What's Wrong with the Pogo Connect